Executive Board of CSPA-NYS

 Rochester Institute of Technology

-Ericka Smith-Schubart is currently the Assistant Director of Residence Life at Rochester Institute of Technology in Rochester, NY.
+Ericka Smith-Schubart is currently an Associate Director of Residence Life at Rochester Institute of Technology in Rochester, NY.
 Ericka has worked previously at Ithaca College in Ithaca, NY and SUNY Delhi in Delhi, NY.
 Ericka has a B.S. in Business Administration (’01) from Bowling Green State University and a M.S in Education Administration, Higher Education Concentration (’07) of the University at Albany.
-Ericka has been connected with CSPA-NYS since her first conference in 2001 and has enjoyed working on the conference planning team.
+Ericka has been connected with CSPA-NYS since her first conference in 2001 and was the Conference Chair in 2015.
+Ericka enjoys curling at the Rochester Curling Club, spending time with her husband, Andrew and dog, Monster, and traveling in her free time.

 Assistant Director of Housing and Residential Life